University of Victoria >>

-I became the Director of the Victoria International Jewish Film Festival in 2017, after two years of serving as its programmer.
-With the Festival jury, I have reviewed more than a hundred Jewish-themed films every year for the Festival, which takes place in mid-November over four days.
+I was the director of the Victoria International Jewish Film Festival from 2017-19, after having served as its programmer for two years.
+With the jury, I reviewed more than a hundred Jewish-themed films every year for the Festival, which takes place in mid-November over four days.
 The Festival, which is sponsored by the Jewish Community Centre of Victoria, brings to Victoria a diverse range of international films on Jewish topics with the aim of enriching audiences' understanding of Jewish culture.

 I was a section editor responsible for subject areas related to the Caribbean and Middle East, among others, for the online, open-access academic journal Postcolonial Text from 2012–2016.
 For the journal, I was responsible for the evaluation, review and editing of a range of article submissions under the founder and past editor-in-chief, Ranjini Mendis, and her successor, Chantal Zabus.